sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

     - 🟢 your job as a SDR is done!
     - this will trigger an alert in #cloud-trial-alerts channel and start the [Instance provisioning and hand-off workflow](#instance-provisioning-and-hand-off-workflow)

-- If there **is** already an instance on the domain of the requesting user's email
+- If there **is** already an instance where the admin has the same email domain as the requesting user (eg. there is already `my-acme.sourcegraph.com`, with admin `admin@acme.com`, and a new user `bob@acme.com` requests an instance)
-  - set the lead status to `disqualified`
-  - set the lead substatus to `Domain Already in Trial`
   - 🟢 your job as a SDR is done!
-  - this will send an alert in #cloud-trial-alerts and automatically send an [email](https://docs.google.com/document/d/1k_cunJ4wSj3tl4K7lNiRTd_JERCGoiSWckpVBSI5rfc/edit) to the user to let them know about the pre-existing instance.
+Nothing to do!
+  - the user will be automatically redirected to the instance(s), and a notification will be sent in slack.
+  - the lead status will automatically be set to "Instance Already in Trial"
   - if SSO is setup on that instance, the user can log in.
-If not, they can't.
-Therefore, `@malo` or `@Eric Brody-Moore` will email the site-admin to let them know someone tried to join.
-(This is a quick fix until there is a "request an invite" system).
+Otherwise, they need to contact their admin.
+We are building a way for them to request access from the instance admin (see  [#42981](https://github.com/sourcegraph/sourcegraph/issues/42981)).
 - If the request is **not qualified**:
   - set the lead status to `disqualified`
   - set the lead substatus to `Does not meet trial criteria`